kuhl33d/Paddle_Court/PACT.md

 PACT:
-  Paddle managing system that record users skelton extracted from camera feed accross the paddle court.
+  real time table tennis penalty detection managing system that record users skelton extracted from camera feed accross the paddle court.
 Rules of the game will be calculated throw